-Pre-retirement mortality rates were based on the Pub-2010 Safety Employee mortality table with a 105.6% adjustment for males and 102.5% adjustment for females, and with future improvement from the base year of 2010 on a generational basis.
-Post-retirement mortality rates were based on the Pub-2010 Safety Retiree Below-Median Income Weighted mortality table with a 96.7% adjustment for males and 96.0% adjustment for females, and with future improvement from the base year of 2010 on a generational basis.
-For beneficiaries (contingent annuitants), the Pub-2010 General Retiree Below-Median Income Weighted mortality table was used, unadjusted, and with future improvement from the base year of 2010 on a generational basis.
-Disability rates were based on the Pub-2010 Safety Disabled Retiree mortality table with a 152.0% adjustment for males and 109.3% adjustment for females, and with future improvement from the base year of 2010 on a generational basis.
-Mortality improvement is based on Scale MP-2020.
+Pre-retirement mortality rates were based on the PubS-2010 amount-weighted mortality table with a 105.6% adjustment for males and 102.5% adjustment for females.
+For healthy annuitants, mortality rates were based on the PubS-2010 amount-weighted mortality table with a 96.7% adjustment for males and 96.0% adjustment for females.
+Disability rates were based on the PubS-2010 amount-weighted mortality table with a 152.0% adjustment for males and 109.3% adjustment for females.
+Mortality improvement is based on Scale MP-2021.

-For both PERS and PFRS, in accordance with State statute, the long-term expected rate of return on Plan investments (7.00% at June 30, 2020) is determined by the State Treasurer, after consultation with the Directors of the Division of Investments and Division of Pensions and Benefits, the board of trustees and the actuaries.
+For both PERS and PFRS, in accordance with State statute, the long-term expected rate of return on Plan investments (7.00% at June 30, 2021) is determined by the State Treasurer, after consultation with the Directors of the Division of Investments and Division of Pensions and Benefits, the board of trustees and the actuaries.
 The long-term expected rate of return was determined using a building block method in which best-estimate ranges of expected future real rates of return (expected returns, net of pension Plan investment expense and inflation) are developed for each major asset class.
 These ranges are combined to produce the long-term expected rate of return by weighting the expected future real rates of return by the target asset allocation percentage and by adding expected inflation.
-Best estimates of arithmetic rates of return for each major asset class included in PERS' and PFRS' target asset allocation as of June 30, 2020 are summarized in the table that follows:
+Best estimates of arithmetic rates of return for each major asset class included in PERS' and PFRS' target asset allocation as of June 30, 2021 are summarized in the table that follows:

 Long-Term

 Target Expected Real

 Asset Class Allocation Rate of Return

-U.S. Equity 27.00% 7.71%
+U.S. Equity 27.00% 8.09%

-Non-US Developed Markets Equity 13.50% 8.57%
+Non-US Developed Markets Equity 13.50% 8.71%

-Emerging Market Equity 5.50% 10.23%
+Emerging Market Equity 5.50% 10.96%

-Private Equity 13.00% 11.42%
+Private Equity 13.00% 11.30%

-Real Assets 3.00% 9.73%
+Real Estate 8.00% 9.15%

-Real Estate 8.00% 9.56%
+Real Assets 3.00% 7.40%

-High Yield 2.00% 5.95%
+High Yield 2.00% 3.75%

-Private Credit 8.00% 7.59%
+Private Credit 8.00% 7.60%

-Investment Grade Credit 8.00% 2.67%
+Investment Grade Credit 8.00% 1.68%

 Cash Equivalents 4.00% 0.50%

-U.S. Treasuries 5.00% 1.94%
+U.S. Treasuries 5.00% 0.95%

-Risk Mitigation Strategies 3.00% 3.40%
+Risk Mitigation Strategies 3.00% 3.35%

 100.00%